Spcman/getting-to-know-julia/_posts/2019-08-25-flux-embeddings-tutorial-2.md

     Loaded embeddings, each word is represented by a vector with 50 features.
 The vocab size is 400000

-This function provides the index of the word in embedding.
+This function provides the index of a word in the GloVe embedding.

 ```julia
 #Function to return the index of the word in the embedding (returns 0 if the word is not found)